 IT IS NATURAL TO FEEL EXCITEMENT, FEAR or trepidation BEFORE TAKING a LEAP.
-The following principles are here to guide you as you find your own way. may the light of these words move you forward.
+The following principles are here to guide you as you find your own way.

 BE READY TO RELEASE EMOTION OR ENERGY.
 If you go into this with the understanding that you are choosing to release something in your creation then you are already halfway there.
 Intention is part of its beauty.
 Think of art as a healthy way to express something in your mind, in your heart.
 Something that has been weighing on you.
 Something you are unaware of that needs to released.
 These conscious or unconscious thoughts are there to serve as inspiration.